Yaowarat Road

 Yaowarat Road (ถนนเยาวราช, [tʰā.nǒn jāw.wā.râːt]; 耀華力路) in Samphanthawong District is the main artery of Bangkok's Chinatown.
 Modern Chinatown now covers a large area around Yaowarat and Charoen Krung Road.
 It has been the main centre for trading by the Chinese community since they moved from their old site some 200 years ago to make way for the construction of Wat Phra Kaew, the Grand Palace.
 Nearby is the Phahurat or Little India.
-The area is bordered by the Chao Phraya River to the south.
+The area is bordered by the Chao Phraya River from the west to the south.
 Yaowarat Road is well known for its variety of foodstuffs, and at night turns into a large "food street" that draws tourists and locals from all over the city.

 History

 Chinatown is in one of the oldest areas of Bangkok.
 It is the result of the resettlement of Chinese on the west bank of Chao Phraya River after King Rama I moved the capital of the kingdom from Thonburi to Rattanakosin.
 From there Chinese traders operated maritime junk trade between (Siam) and China throughout the Rattanakosin period.
 By the end of 1891, King Rama V had ordered the construction of many roads, including Yaowarat Road.
+The areas that will become these roads were previously rice fields and canals.
 Chinatown does not consist of only Yaowarat Road, but also includes others such as Charoen Krung Road, Mangkon Road, Songwat Road, Songsawat Road, Ratchawong Road, and Chakkrawat Road.
 Yaowarat's Sampheng Market is the center of the area.
 The path of the road is said to resemble a dragon's curvy body, making it an auspicious location for business.
 Since it was built to avoid the existing cluster of houses of the people according the king's policy.
 Yaowarat is a road with a length of about 1.5 km (0.93 mi), 20 m (65 ft) wide and takes 8 years to build (1892–1900).
 There are many shops selling gold, garments, textiles, stationery, souvenirs, second-hand parts and equipment, electric goods, computer parts, antiques, imported musical instruments and local delicacies.
-Based on 2002 data, there are 132 gold shops (including nearby), which is considered the area with the most gold shops in the world.
+Based on 2002, there were a total of 40 gold shops and a total of 132 shops in Chinatown, considered as the area with the most gold shops in the world.
 Therefore, it was dubbed as "Golden Road" in tandem "Dragon Road".

 Land prices around Yaowarat Road have always been among the most expensive in Bangkok and Thailand due to limited land which is mostly owned by prominent Thai-Chinese families.